homeinsky/Salary-Benchmark-With-Matrix-Factorization/SalaryBenchmark/ReadMe.txt

 The methods are based on enhanced SVD and NMF models.

 Installation:
-Before to install the package, you need the requirements listed below:
+Before to install the package, you need to meet the requirements listed below:

 0. python2.7
 1. numpy